What Are Active Buildings?

 - RIBA Plan of Work Checklists for Active Buildings.

-- Active Building project templates, code of conduct and technology showcase.
+- Active Building project templates and technology showcase.

 - And finally, an Active Building process flow diagram.